 2018-19 VE Top 50

 The VE Top 50 is a composite method to identify the top firms in the VE program by measuring engagement and achievement of targeted initiatives throughout the year.
-The top firms did the following better than others:
+The top firms excelled in the following areas:

 - Paid rent, utilities, and other expenses